tpluscode/bafu_ubd/doc/ld-mapping.md

 Within the Linked Data community [Data Cube Vocabulary](http://www.w3.org/TR/vocab-data-cube/) is the most used and most useful vocabulary for converting multi dimensional tabular data to Linked Data and RDF.
 We just provide a basic introduction to this vocabulary, it is recommended to read the full specification and its example first.
 Within this prototype we do not provide a fully validated implementation of the Data Cube vocabulary but focus on the most important aspects of it.

-#### Metadata
+#### Data Set Metadata

 In the current prototype all datasets are available as OpenOffice documents and CSV exports.
 The OpenOffice document provides the same data as the CSV plus additional metadata according to the [DCAT-AP Switzerland](https://dcat-ap-switzerland.readthedocs.org/en/latest/) profile.
 It also gives additional information about the structure of the data, key values and if an entry is mandatory or not.
 This is the base for the DCAT & [VoID](https://www.w3.org/TR/void/) file, which is currently maintained outside the FOEN Github repository with other [LINDAS metadata](https://github.com/zazuko/lindas-datasets/blob/gh-pages/input/void.ttl).

 This VoID file maps the metatata described in the OpenOffice file to its according RDF DCAT and VoID identifiers and should be pretty much self-explanatory.
-If you are unsure you might want to consult the W3C [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/) document, which was also used by the author of this document.
+If you are unsure you might want to consult the W3C [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/) document.

+#### Data Cube Metadata

+As a next step one needs to define the Data Cube itself.
+We do that by maintaining one file per dataset which defines all the necessary metadata in one place.
+See [UBD28](https://github.com/lindas-uc/bafu_ubd/blob/master/input/meta/ubd28/qb.ttl) for a complete example.

+Requirements:

+* We need one `qb:DataSet` definition which is the base for everything else.
+This definition can contain comments & labels in multiple languages so users can easily find what they need.
+We should at least provide a `rdfs:label`, `rdfs:comment` and point to the `qb:structure` defined next.
+* In the `qb:DataStructureDefinition` we define all so-called components (all subclasses of `qb:ComponentProperty`) as `qb:DimensionProperty`, `qb:AttributeProperty` or `qb:MeasureProperty`.
+These components represent the rows in our tabular data.
+Usually one should provide one of these for each row in the CSV.
+The distinction between the three is a bit tricky, please refer to the Data Cube Vocabulary for more details and consult our example mapping.
+Note that the URIs for these components are used later when we map the rows to RDF.
+* We also assign an order to the components by using the `qb:order` predicate.
+Lower value means higher order.
+This is useful for deciding which column should be shown first in a visualization.
+* For each component we need to add additional metadata so they become more accessible for users.
+The more labels in multiple languages we add, the easier it becomes for the user to understand what this column is about.
+This label is also used in the generic table viewer as a name for the columns.

+#### Describing a measurement

+Once the metadata is set one can start to convert each row to RDF data.
+Data Cube Vocabulary is defining a class called `qb:Observation` for this.
+Every single row in the CSV file (except the header) will be transformed to a `qb:Observation`.
+Obviously the most important information assigned to such an observation is what we measured.
+This means every observation contains a measured value, ideally an assigned unit and then all the other constraints which are necessary to uniquely describe this particular measurement.
+Doing this properly is essential, we re-use the `qb:ComponentProperty` defined above for this.

+Once this is done we are set and have a basic RDF Data Cube available.

 ## Conversion process